 For U.S. reporting, the International Division's sales are translated into U.S. dollars at average exchange rates experienced during the period.
-The Division's reported sales were positively impacted by \$38 million and \$68 million from changes in foreign currency exchange rates in the second quarter and first half of 2014, respectively.
+The Division's reported sales were positively impacted by \$13 million and \$81 million from changes in foreign currency exchange rates in the third quarter and year-to-date 2014, respectively.
 Internally, we analyze our international operations in terms of local currency performance to allow focus on operating trends and results.